Minnesota Department of Education, Homeschooling Information

 Child Find: St. Louis Park Schools is committed to locating any child residing within the school district boundaries that has a disability and may be in need of special education services.
 If you are concerned about your child’s educational achievement, language, articulation or social/emotional development and you suspect that your child may have a disability, please contact the Special Services Department at 952-928-6069.

 Central Community Clinic www.slpschools.org/centralclinic is a free, walk-in clinic for children from birth through high school who live or go to public or private schools in St Louis Park.
 The clinic entrance is on 35th Street at the northwest side of the Central Community Center, 6300 Walker Street.

-Hours: Tuesdays and Wednesdays from 1:00 to 4:30 p.m. during the school year; closed from the end of school until approximately the last week of July, and during school holidays.
+Hours: Wednesdays from 1:00 to 4:30 p.m. during the school year; closed from the end of school until approximately the last week of July, and during school holidays.
 Services: There are no appointments.
 Patients are seen on a first come, first served basis.
 Services offered include well-child care, immunizations (for children qualifying for the MN Vaccines for Children program), evaluation and treatment of acute illnesses, sports physicals, and adolescent health care.

 Telephone: 952-993-1100 (leave a message on non-clinic days)